Ahacad/pre-dynamic-graph/slides.md

 - $R_4$: four neighbors of $v$ are connected to each other
 - shortest path does not pass through $v$
 - <span class="text-teal-700">we can possibly save computation</span>
+- the changes are recorded, so no need to scan the whole graph every time

 ---